Friday the 13th Part VII: The New Blood: Plot

-After witnessing her alcoholic father physically abusing her mother, a young Tina Shepard attempts to escape the chaos at home and heads out onto Crystal Lake in a boat.
-When her father follows her in an attempt to stop her, Tina's dormant telekinetic abilities emerge, and she accidentally destroys the dock her father is standing on, causing him to fall into the lake and drown.
+After witnessing her alcoholic father John physically abusing her mother Amanda, a young Tina Shepard attempts to escape the chaos at home and heads out onto Crystal Lake in a boat.
+When John follows her in an attempt to stop her, Tina's dormant telekinetic abilities emerge, and she accidentally destroys the dock John is standing on, causing him to fall into the lake and drown.

-Years later, a teenage Tina is still struggling with remorse surrounding her father's death.
-Her mother, Amanda, takes her to the same lakeside residence as part of her treatment from her psychiatrist, Dr. Crews.
+Years later, a teenage Tina is still struggling with remorse surrounding John's death.
+Amanda takes her to the same lakeside residence as part of her treatment from her psychiatrist, Dr. Crews.
 He begins a series of experiments (verbal assaults) designed to agitate Tina's mental state, forcing her powers to become more pronounced.
-In reality, he is only trying to exploit her psychic powers.
-After a particularly upsetting session with Dr. Crews, Tina runs from the cabin and to the dock thinking about her father's death.
+While Dr. Crews claims to be treating Tina, in reality, he is only trying to exploit her psychic powers.
+After a particularly upsetting session with Dr. Crews, Tina runs from the cabin and to the dock thinking about John's death.
 While thinking about him, she wishes he would come back.
-Her powers unwittingly awaken mass murderer Jason Voorhees, who was chained at the bottom of Crystal Lake years ago, and he emerges from the water to commit another killing spree.
+Her powers unwittingly awaken mass murderer Jason Voorhees, who has been chained at the bottom of Crystal Lake, and he emerges from the water to commit another killing spree.

-Next door to the Shepard residence is a group of teens who are throwing a birthday party for their friend Michael.
+Next door to the Shepard residence is a group of teens who are throwing a birthday party for their friend Michael Rogers.
 The group includes Michael's cousin Nick, preppy Russell and his girlfriend Sandra, Ben and his girlfriend Kate, science-fiction writer Eddie, stoner David, perky Robin, shy Maddy, and snobby socialite Melissa.
 Nick, who has arrived just for the party, becomes attracted to Tina, much to Melissa's chagrin.
 Melissa attempts to break up Nick and Tina, even going as far as kissing Eddie to make Nick jealous, but her schemes are to no avail – other than making Eddie feel spurned thereafter.
 Tina tells Nick about Jason and has a vision of him murdering Michael.
-Meanwhile, Jason kills Michael and his girlfriend Jane, later murdering another couple camping in the woods as well.
+Meanwhile, Jason kills Michael and his girlfriend Jane McDowell, later murdering Dan Carter and Judy Williams, another couple camping in the woods, as well.